British Choirs on the Net

 • Malmesbury Singers, Wiltshire Malmesbury Singers began in September 1961 with Miss Margaret Crallan as conductor, under the auspices of the Rural Music School.
 In September 1964 it became a mixed choir.
 Following the departure of Miss Crallan, John Hughes took over as her replacement for a number of years.
 Ian Duffin subsequently took over in 1991 as conductor and musical director.
 John Hughes returned a couple of years later to be our accompanist.
 Approximately 60 - 70 singers make up the Malmesbury Singers, coming from about a 25 mile radius of Malmesbury.
 We usually put on at least two concerts a year, although we do occasionally put on a light summer concert.

-• Manchester Chamber Choir: Formed in 2002, this top flight choir regularly sings for the BBC on both TV and Radio and has established itself as one of the country's leading vocal ensembles.
+• Manchester Chamber Choir Formed in 2002, this top flight choir regularly sings for the BBC on both TV and Radio and has established itself as one of the country's leading vocal ensembles.

 • Manchester Lesbian & Gay Chorus, Manchester, Lancashire A friendly and sociable 80 strong mixed choir of lesbians, gay men and bisexuals from Greater Manchester.
 The chorus does not audition and performs a varied a capella repertoire